duthied/latte-blogger/README.md

 ## Description

-A Toy project to use GitHub to manage the project (lightly), and use some GCP services that I've only used once or twice (serverless, managed API, datastore)
+A toy project to use GitHub to manage the project (lightly), and use some GCP services that I've only used once or twice (serverless, managed API, datastore)

 Ultimately I wanted to streamline the process of taking photos of latte art with my iPhone and have them viewable from a minimal website.